layertencollective/toll-fee-calculator/README.md

 ### Feeling for front end?!
 > ℹ️ *Optional*

-The developer also mentioned that he had been working on an awesome UI where the *city traffic control manager* easily could add passages manually and calculate costs.
+The mentioned that they had been working on an awesome UI where the *city traffic control manager* easily could add passages manually and calculate costs.
 We thought that was great, until we tried it out...
-This was also promised to be production ready, but we feel something is fishy as the *manager* got furious using it!
+This was promised to be production ready, but we feel something is fishy as the *manager* got furious using it!

 - Fix the application 🛠️
 - Allow adding multiple passages 🚗 🏎️ 🏍️